Caoxuheng/HyMS/README.md

 This is an optimization-based algorithm that fuses hyperspectral and RGB images without employing spatial degradation.
 For an HSI with the size of 16x16x31, the proposed HSMS can achieve 32x spatial improvement with high accuracy in 2 seconds.
 The quantitative results outperform the existing optimized-based algorithm and most deep-learning-based algorithms.
 The code will be released after the article accepted.
 ***The paper has been submitted, so stay tuned!***
 For a better study, we publish an online version based on AI-Studio.
-You can apply our algorithm to the CAVE dataset and your real-world images without configuring the system environment or worrying about the availability of GPUs. >>>>[*Online Version*](https://aistudio.baidu.com/aistudio/projectdetail/4418051)<<<<
+You can apply our algorithm on the CAVE dataset without configuring the system environment >>>>[*Online Version*](https://aistudio.baidu.com/aistudio/projectdetail/4418051)<<<<
 # Flowchart
 **None**
 # Result presentation